blurymind/wasm-module/pkg/README.md

-To build
+To build and run demo server

-wasm-pack build --target web
+yarn build && yarn start

-output is in pkg folder
+output module is in the pkg folder